CottonpuffProgrammer/PortfolioProject/README.md

 ## The Goal:

 The goal of my project is to create a website where people can create an account and bookmark possibly helpful coding resources.
 For now, this can be chalked up to basic explanations of certains concepts of a couple of coding languages, but I do hope to add some examples and images or other media to help people understand the concepts more.
-I am working on this alone so it might not be nearly as helpful as other established coding websites, but the goal is to make a wbesite similar to those.
+I am working on this alone so it might not be nearly as helpful as other established coding websites, but the goal is to make a website similar to those.

 --------------------------------------------------